seismicshaker/Udacity_Nanodegree-Intermediate_Python/README.md

 # Intermediate Python Nanodegree

 The Udacity Nanodegree implements project-based learning.
-This directory is a collection of the three projects required.
+This directory is a collection of the two projects required.

 ## Folder Structure